 There are two AJHD competitions held each year.

 The first competition is open to any Catholic school.
-Teams will compete against each other in groups of 20-30 schools, assigned to a hub made up of other schools in their arch/diocese or a group of similar sized schools.
+Teams will compete against each other in groups of 20-30 schools, assigned to a Region, made up of other schools in their arch/diocese or a group of similar sized schools.
 This event is typically held on the 1st Saturday of March.
 Check the website for current details.

 The overall winning team from the Diocesan level Academic Decathlon competition and the winners of the individual subject tests continue on to compete at the National Catholic Schools Academic Decathlon.
-The National competition is typically held soon after the first competition.
+The National competition is typically held shortly after the first competition.
 Check the website for details.